JetBrains/amper/docs/src/reference/module.md

 ### `settings.kotlin`

-`settings:kotlin:` configures the Kotlin language and the compiler.
+`settings.kotlin` configures the Kotlin language and the compiler.

 | Attribute                       | Description                                                                                                                                                          | Default           |
 |---------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|